jonnychipz/100DaysOfCloud/Journey/020/Readme.md

 ## Cloud Research

-Tpday I picked back up on the study of AZ-400 Designing and Implementing Microsoft DevOps Solutions exam with the 'Develop and Instrumentation Strategy' Learning Path Way.
+Today I picked back up on the study of AZ-400 Designing and Implementing Microsoft DevOps Solutions exam with the 'Develop and Instrumentation Strategy' Learning Path Way.

 I spent a good 3-4 hours reading through the learning meterials in amongst an eexciting day of new Amazon deliveries to look at IoT and live streaming!
-Really ramping up the interaction and subkect areas now.
+Really ramping up the interaction and subject areas now.

 Jonnychipz